 Direct Billing is similar to COBRA, but with far less regulatory rules.
 Direct Billing allows employers to easily collect premiums (or other payments) from employees during FMLA.
 Employers have taken many routes in the past to collect premiums.
 Some would prorate premium contributions upon an employee’s return to catch-up on past payments.
 Others would take a more aggressive approach and push for pre-payment prior to an employee’s departure.
 Both options tend to be problematic for employees and can create some real cash flow problems.

-This is were Direct Billing really makes a difference.
-Now, employees have a “pay-as-you-go” option.
-As an added bonus, employers are no longer having to chase down premiums.
+Direct Billing gives employees a “pay-as-you-go” option.
+As an added bonus, employers no longer have to chase down premiums.
 Reconciliation processes are minimized.
-Employee premium collection is simplified with Direct Billing.
+Employee premium collection is simplified.

 Step 1: Set-up the Plan